jandahl/pi-gen/README.md

-# pi-gen
+# pi-gen for WLAN Pi Go

-Tool used to create WLAN Pi OS images.
+Tool used to create WLAN Pi Go OS images.
 Our current GitHub setup automatically builds a new image every day, or whenever new code is committed to the `force-build` branch.

 To get more information on the complete build process used by pi-gen, please see